 TGbn editor: please update the following subclauses as shown below.

 [8065] The LDPC Mode Suspend field indicates whether the LDPC mode support by the AOM STA for both reception of PPDUs and transmission of TB PPDUs is suspended or not.
-The LDPC Mode field is set to 1 if LDPC is suspended; set to 0 if LDPC is not suspended.
+The LDPC Mode Suspend field is set to 1 if LDPC is suspended; set to 0 if LDPC is not suspended.

 TGbn editor: please update the following subclauses as shown below.

 [4813] The Disabled Subchannel Bitmap field indicates whether one or more of the 20 MHz subchannels that lie within the BSS operating channel width are enabled or disabled for both reception and transmission of PPDUs.
-The Disabled Subchannel Bitmap field is a 16-bit bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the the operating channel width and is the lowest in frequency of the set of all 20 MHz subchannels within the the operating channel width.
+The Disabled Subchannel Bitmap field is a 16-bit bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the operating channel width and is the lowest in frequency of the set of all 20 MHz subchannels within the operating channel width.
 Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel.
 A bit in the bitmap that lies within the operating channel width is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured.
 A bit in the bitmap that falls outside of the operating channel width is reserved.

 9.4.2.aa7.2 Mode Specific Parameters for NPCA